python/cpython/Doc/library/socket.rst

    print('Received', repr(data))

-The last example shows how to write a very simple network sniffer with raw sockets on Windows.
+The next example shows how to write a very simple network sniffer with raw sockets on Windows.
 The example requires administrator privileges to modify the interface::